Network Classification Based Structural Analysis of Real Networks and their Model-Generated Counterparts: Abstract

 \section{Abstract}

 Data-driven analysis of complex networks has been in the focus of research for decades.
-An important question is to discover the relation between various network characteristics in real-world networks and how these relationships vary across network domains.
-A related research question is to study how well the network models can capture the observed relations between the graph metrics.
-In this paper, we apply statistical and machine learning techniques to answer the aforementioned questions.
-We study $400$ real-world networks along with $2400$ networks generated by five frequently used network models with previously fitted parameters to make the generated graphs as similar to the real network as possible. \\ We find that the correlation profiles of the structural measures significantly differ across network domains and the domain can be efficiently determined using a small selection of graph metrics.
-The goodness-of-fit of the network models and the best performing models themselves highly depend on the domains.
-Using machine learning techniques, it turned out to be relatively easy to decide if a network is real or model-generated.
-We also investigate what structural properties make it possible to achieve a good accuracy, i.e. what features the network models cannot capture.
+An important area of research is to study how well real networks can be described with a small selection of metrics, furthermore how well network models can capture the relations between graph metrics observed in real networks.
+In this paper, we apply machine learning techniques to investigate the aforementioned problems.
+We study 500 real-world networks along with 2,000 synthetic networks generated by four frequently used network models with previously calibrated parameters to make the generated graphs as similar to the real networks as possible.
+This paper unifies several branches of data-driven complex network analysis, such as the study of graph metrics and their pair-wise relationships, network similarity estimation, model calibration, and graph classification.
+We find that the correlation profiles of the structural measures significantly differ across network domains and the domain can be efficiently determined using a small selection of graph metrics.
+The structural properties of the network models with fixed parameters are robust enough to perform parameter calibration.
+The goodness-of-fit of the network models highly depends on the network domain.
+By solving classification problems, we find that the models lack the capability of generating a graph with a high clustering coefficient and relatively large diameter simultaneously.
+On the other hand, models are able to capture exactly the degree-distribution-related metrics.\\ \\ \textbf{Keywords:} Complex networks; network models; model calibration; model stability; domain prediction; network characteristics; network classification; network similarity